Grandparents' Day

 Grandparents' Day or National Grandparents' Day is a secular holiday celebrated in various countries; it is celebrated to show the bond between grandparents and grandchildren.
 It occurs on various days of the year, either as one holiday or sometimes as a separate Grandmother's Day and Grandfather's Day.
 It was celebrated for the first time in Poland in 1965.

 Celebrations worldwide

-Australia

-In at least some states of Australia, Grandparents' Day is celebrated annually, on the last Sunday in October.

 Bangladesh

 In Bangladesh, the National Grandparents Day is celebrated on 9 September to honor and express gratitude towards their constant love, care, and support.

 Brazil

 In Brazil, Grandparents' Day (Portuguese: Dia dos avós) is celebrated on July 26.

 Canada

 National Grandparents' Day (Journée Nationale des Grands-parents) began in Canada in 1995.
 Motion number 273 submitted in the House of Commons by Sarkis Assadourian in 1995 read:

 That, in the opinion of this House, the government should consider designating the second Sunday in September of each year as Grandparents' Day in order to acknowledge their importance to the structure of the family in the nurturing, upbringing and education of children.